w3f/polkadot-wiki-old/docs/polkadot/learn/staking.md

     Unstake Threshold   = 5 (Validator define)

-    In this situation, slashing will be happened if a validator has been reported more than 9 times.
+    In this case, slashing will only be happened if a validator has been reported offline more than 9 times.

 ## Reward Distribution